Language Reference

 # ...

-Values pass through to tracker verbatim; dippin-lang does not validate glob syntax.
+Values pass through to the runtime verbatim; dippin-lang does not validate glob syntax.

 Vars Block